-- Stunning Shootout Winning Triple Plus (A+++) sound on two sides – you’ve never heard Roy Orbison sound better than he does here
+- You’ve never heard Roy Orbison sound better than he does here

 - Rich, smooth, sweet, full of ambience, dead on correct tonality – everything that we listen for in a great record is here